-Nissan Altima vs Nissan Maxima
+Nissan Altima vs Maxima

-Altima vs Maxima: Power Capabilities
+Altima vs Maxima: Performance Capabilities

-The 2018 Nissan Altima has two engines that power its six-trim lineup.
-The 2.5L DOHC 4-cylinder engine comes standard in all but one of them.
-The top trim level Altima is equipped with a 3.5L DOHC V6 engine.
+The 2019 Nissan Altima has two engines that power its 5-trim lineup.
+The 2.5-liter DOHC 4-cylinder engine comes standard.
+The available engine for the Altima is a 2.0-liter DOHC 4-cylinder engine.
 Both come paired with a standard front-wheel drivetrain and Continuously Variable Transmission.

 Altima vs Maxima: Technology Features

 Since both the 2019 Altima and the 2019 Maxima are Nissan vehicles, they both come standard with the advanced NissanConnect® infotainment system.
 This system lives in the front dash of both vehicles for easy accessibility and visibility, and comes equipped with a battery of convenience and entertainment features.

 The standard hands-free text messaging and hands-free phone system allow you to stay in touch without ever touching your phone.
 Use voice commands to safely make phone calls or send text messages without taking your eyes off the road.

 Additionally, you'll be able to enjoy standard Bluetooth® wireless technology for audio streaming in both the Altima and the Maxima.
 Stream music from any of your smartphone music apps or catch up on your audiobooks.

 Maxima vs Altima: Advanced Safety